-Whether you like it or not, rejection is quite normal and a natural part of our lives that we must cope with.
-At some point in your professional and personal life, you will experience rejection that will prevent you from submitting more business proposals, dating another person, going for job interviews, making more job searches or applying to colleges among many others.
+Whether you like it or not, rejection is quite normal and a natural part of our everyday lives that we must cope with.
+At some point in your professional and personal life you will experience rejection, this will prevent you from submitting more business proposals, dating another person, going for job interviews, making more job searches or applying to colleges among many others.

 Take for instance; you have spent an ample time to prepare an amazing, well-detailed college application, only to receive an email stating that your application has not been accepted.
 Your mind has already been committed to this school that does not want you.
 Consequently, you feel dejected and broken.
 Or you see someone that you like, asked the person out but rather than been accepted, you were rejected.
-Of course, this can seem like a big a failure.
+Of course, these instances seem like big failures.
 Likewise, being rejected despite having an excellent resume can make one think everything is over or something is wrong.

-Most times, we respond to all these rejections in a negative emotional way that can leave you in a state of paralyzing fear and dejection.
-And if not properly handled, the desire for suicide can seem comforting.
-If you aim to create success for yourself in any areas of life and rejection is a hurdle for you at the moment, it is such a wonderful relief learning how to deal with it.
+Most times, we respond to all these rejections in a negative emotional way that can leave us in a state of paralyzing fear and dejection.
+And if not properly handled the drive towards suicide may seem like a comfort.
+If you aim to create success for yourself in any area of life and rejection is a hurdle for you at the moment, it is such a wonderful relief that you can learn how to deal with it.

-In this post, I’m going to talk about how you can generally handle rejections in any form it takes.
+In this post, I’m going to talk about how you can generally handle rejections in any whatever form it comes.

-It’s often difficult not to take things personally.
-But the next time you come across rejection at a business meeting, try as much as possible to not take it personal and let a simple “no” ruin your day.
-It is also not the time to continue to restate your business proposals or want to impress them again.
-When you hear “NO”, think of it as you are a step close to having a “YES”.
+It’s often very difficult not to take things personally.
+But the next time you come across rejection at a business meeting, try as much as possible to not take it personal, don’t let a simple “no” ruin your day.
+This is also not the time to continue to relaying your business proposals or earnest efforts to impress.
+When you hear “NO” think of it instead as a step closer to getting a “YES”.
 You might think that your college admissions decisions are a direct indicator of your worth as a person or as a student.
 It’s important to remember that this is definitely not the case.
-College admissions decisions are based on so many factors that you can’t control.
+College admissions decisions are based on so many factors that you cannot control.
 If you did your best to control the ones you could, then you need to know that there were other factors at play.
-You never know what other factors are at play in college admissions, so taking a rejection personally is never a good idea.
+You never know what other factors are at play in college admissions so taking a rejection personally is not a good idea.

 2. Keep Positive

-It’s easy to feel something slipping away and have your attitude slide downhill.
-Keep it in check.
+It’s easy to when you feel something slipping away to have your attitude slide downhill as well but try your best to keep it in check.
 Keep upbeat during your meeting and your enthusiasm may become catchy.
-Handling things in a professional and positive manner can keep you on the forefront of your prospects mind if their situation changes.
+Handling things in a professional and positive manner may keep you at the forefront of your prospects mind if situations change.
 It’s not uncommon for investors to get 30-40% of their deals from follow up.
-Leaving things on a positive note can help those numbers to increase.
+Leaving things on a positive note can help those percentages increase.
 The best way to deal with rejections is to keep a smile on your face.
 Turn each rejection into a learning opportunity and stay focused on your ultimate goal.
-The day will come that you and great job are finally matched.
+The day will come that you that great job are finally matched.

 Is there something wrong with the proposal that warrant such a decision?
 You need to find out.
-If you’re going to actually get your business proposals in front of people, it is important you learn from things that work and those things that do not.
-It may seem like a waste of time, but can be precious to you.
-It shows you to be a person that really cares about your work rather than being after the money alone.
+If you’re going to actually get your business proposals in front of people, it is important that you learn from things that work and those things that do not.
+It may seem like a waste of time but it can be precious to you.
+It portrays you as a person who really cares about your work rather than just someone running after the money.
 It also helps you understand your sales pitch.

 You can use subliminal messages while you are visualizing.
 The subliminal messages can be the following: